 In all factories, big and small and construction sites, pallets are always present.
 These wooden structures are used to transport any type of material.
 They are lightweight, easy to assemble, and as a result in recent years have not only inspired the minds of designers and architects, but also do-it-yourself enthusiasts.

-The pallet may be used to completely cover a wall: for example, it can then be used as a bookcase.
-This sleek creation by the designer Flavia Pilgrim, organized on the basis of a system of wooden slats, is a great way to recycle pallets in a creative way.
+The pallet may be used to completely cover a wall: for example, it can then be used as a bookcase or a workstation: great way to recycle pallets in a creative way.

 By combining or stacking multiple pallets, you can make a garden table, benches, or containers for pots and plants.